 One week ago today something magical happened along the banks of the Cuyahoga River and we feel compelled to provide a wrap that's one part thank you and one part Greater Cleveland pep-talk.
 And in some respects, it's also a tale of our organization finding its reason for being.
 We're of course talking about the Burning River Ramble, our free, pop-up running/walking tour of Cleveland's evolving riverfront that started at the south end of the Columbus Road Bridge, traversed the Scranton Flats towpath, the Cleveland Foundation Centennial Lake Link rail, the Red Line Greenway/RTA Viaduct, Irishtown Bend and finished between Cleveland Rowing Foundation and Cleveland Metroparks Merwin's Wharf.

-The tale of the Ramble first began In late February when we pitched our idea for Ignite, an arts & music celebration of the June 22 anniversary of the 1969 Cuyahoga River fire at Cleveland Leadership Center's Accelerate 2017 in the "Transformative Arts and Culture" category.
-We should have done a much better job with our presentation and afterwards, we felt we had blown a wonderful opportunity.
+The tale of the Ramble first began In late February when we pitched our idea for Ignite, an arts & music celebration of the June 22 anniversary of the 1969 Cuyahoga River fire at Cleveland Leadership Center's Accelerate 2017 (think Shark Tank meets TED Talk) in the "Transformative Arts and Culture" category.
+We could have done a much better job with our presentation and afterwards, we felt we had blown a wonderful opportunity.
 But as entrepreneurs remind themselves early and often, FAIL is an acronym for First Attempt in Learning.

 We percolated on our failure and on May 27th we decided to organize the Burning River Ramble, a stripped down "proof of concept" variation of our original vision.
 We had recently participated in several pop-up runs and activities and noticed the DIY energy and relaxed vibe of the participants.
 So we created a Facebook event and reached out to potential partners to gain as much PR altitude as we could in 3 1/2 weeks for a first-time, no-budget, grass-roots, participatory event.
 Run Wild CLE and 2nd Sole were immediately on-board, as were Brick and Barrel Brewing, Cleveland Rotary/Red Line Greenway and Cleveland Rowing Foundation.
 And we were humbled that a FAB design professional like Jeffrey Balazs was willing to create a logo for the Burning River Ramble that elegantly branded our promotional materials and commemorative tee.
 Sensing we were totally in the weeds, North Coast Multisports, a stakeholder involved with the USA Triathlon Age Group National Championships coming to Cleveland in 2018/19, came from nowhere to wrap a professional event veneer around our grass roots, DIY gig.
 Cleveland Water was kind enough to provide their water buggy which created a cool watery oasis at the finish line on what turned out to be a hot and muggy day.
 And the City of Cleveland's Division of Fire was on tap (training schedule permitting) to have the Anthony J Celebrezze, (yes THE boat that extinguished the 1969 fire) out on the Cuyahoga River during the Ramble.